 Since March 2019, I’ve had Business Club membership of The Townhouse, a beautiful modern work space just minutes from our home in Hertford.

-More importantly, it’s a work environment away from home, with colleagues, support and networking opportunities.
+But it’s more than just a hot desk for me, it’s a work environment away from home, with colleagues, support and networking opportunities.

 Then COVID, and working from home.
 I saw on Facebook that a Townhouse business owner had created a community response to Coronavirus to help people get their essentials during lockdown.
 I volunteered to answer the phone and run their social media.
 It really helped me get through that strange period and led to virtually connecting with more community-minded people from home.